gatsbyjs/gatsby/docs/blog/2017-03-03-gatsbygram-case-study/index.md

 and Instagram (bottom) loading on webpagetest.org*

 The second view is even faster for Gatsbygram as it now loads the site from its service worker.
-It has pixels on the screen in under a second on a budget Android device!
-And it *finishes* loading a full 1.5 seconds before Instagram has a pixel on the screen.
+It has pixels on the screen in *under a second* on a budget Android device!
+And it *finishes* loading a full 1.5 seconds before Instagram gets started.

 ![gatsbygram vs. instagram filmstrip repeat load](gatsbygram-instagram-repeat-load.png)*Filmstrip of a repeat view of Gatsbygram (top) and Instagram (bottom) loading on webpagetest.org*